 One of the most important changes for Burgundy was the construction of the Burgundy Canal (Le Canal de Bourgogne).
-It dramatically changed the social evolution for hundreds of small villages and hamlets.
+It dramatically changed the social evolution of hundreds of small villages and hamlets.

 Today the canal retains a small fleet of cargo-carrying barges, but its new purpose has changed to pleasure craft and holiday cruises onboard hotel barges and houseboat rentals.

 Heritage and history

 The Celtics, Romans, Cistercians and the powerful Burgundian Dukes sculpted the towns and villages through the centuries.
 The feudal rule was imposed for many years by the local lords.
-The dukedom of Burgundy was at one time a large empire spreading though eastern France, into Germany, up to Belgium and the Flanders.
-Enemies of the French crown and allied with the the English king, the succession of Dukes held a solid frontier which eventually became a province with Louis XI, then finally entering the realm of France at the end of the 17th century.
+The dukedom of Burgundy was at one time a large empire spreading through eastern France, into Germany, up to Belgium and the Flanders.
+Enemies of the French crown and allied with the English king, the succession of Dukes held a solid frontier which eventually became a province with Louis XI, then finally entering the realm of France at the end of the 17th century.